Skip to main content

 Eager fetches

 Developers shouldn't need to fetch things they don't use.
-For example, a developer in one language shouldn't be blocked waiting to download toolchains for some other language.
+A developer working in one language shouldn't be blocked waiting to download toolchains for some other language.
+Most of the time developers will not have a reason to fetch everything, but rather just let fetches happen automatically as needed.

 load is eager